davidbolton1/CharlieSolution/README.md

 ### Installation
 1. The first step is to either clone or download the repo. <br>
-You can download a zip file or run `git clone git@github.com:davidbolton1/CharlieSolution.git`
+You can download a zip file or run `git clone git@github.com:davidbolton1/CharlieSolution.git`.

-2. Then, cd into the application directory `cd CharlieSolution` and run ```npm i``` to install the dependencies.
+2. Then, change your directory to the application by using: `cd CharlieSolution`.
+3. Lastly, run ```npm i``` to install the project dependencies.

 ### Auth0 Setup
 1. Visit your [auth0 Dashboard](https://manage.auth0.com/dashboard/) -> Applications -> Create Application -> Regular Web Application <br>